Scientists Discover Worm That Has Three Sexes

 — Expressivus (@expressivus) July 1, 2015

 But as Phys.org notes, their self-fertilization abilities definitely present some evolutionary advantages.
 They don’t have to be concerned about selecting a mate.
 That’s unnecessary for reproduction.
 The hermaphrodites can easily produce genetic copies of itself.
 According to Shakes, they also have a toughness that the males and females don’t have and they have the ability to survive difficult living conditions.
 But there’s also a big drawback to it since the offspring don’t get the genetic diversity that male/female couplings create.
-This typically endows the children of these unions will certain biological advantages.
+This typically endows the children of these unions with certain biological advantages.

-According to The Daily Mail, the worm is pretty rare and has been found in Connecticut and the Appalachian region in Virginia.
+According to the Daily Mail, the worm is pretty rare and has been found in Connecticut and the Appalachian region in Virginia.
 They are extremely small, measuring about a millimeter long.
 Scientists are still unclear about a lot of their behavior when they’re not in a lab.
 But the professor says that, in their natural habitat, there are lots of the hermaphrodite version of the worm.

-The full text of the research can be found in a paper authored by Shakes in the journal, Current Biology.
+The full text of the research can be found in a paper authored by Shakes in the journal Current Biology.